You’re stressed. It’s affecting every aspect of your life, but you’re always looking for tools to help. I got you.

 As it balances the nervous system, it’s also going to balance the hemispheres of the brain.

 Other benefits include

-Last important thing to know about Alternate Nostril Breathing is when not to pracrice.
+The last important thing to know about Alternate Nostril Breathing is when not to practice.

-It’s not recommended to practice Nadi Shodhana if you have a flu, a cold, a fever, or if your nostrils are blocked.
+- It’s not recommended to practice Nadi Shodhana if you have the flu, a cold, a fever, or if your nostrils are blocked.
 Test your nostrils before starting.
 If they are partially blocked, try to clear them, by blowing your nose, taking a hot shower, practicing asana, or using a neti pot.
-If your nostrils are totally blocked, and you can’t unblocked them, you can do a visualisation of the air passing from side to side until they clear up.
+If your nostrils are totally blocked, and you can’t unblock them, you can do a visualization of the air passing from side to side until they clear up.